Why Is Functional Threshold Power (FTP) So Important to Cyclists?

-I personally know fairly out of shape 260 pound+ riders who can throw down watts that make them appear on par with some elite cyclists.
-Get them on even a moderate hill though and powering that weight up next to a 130 pound rider next to them is gonna expose the differences.
+I personally know 260 pound+ riders who can throw down watts that make them appear on par with some elite cyclists.
+Get them on even a moderate hill next to a 130 pound rider next to them is gonna expose the differences.

 How do Strava and Peloton Estimate FTP?

 Both Strava and Peloton use a 20 minute average to calculate FTP.
 From Peloton FTP calculations “First, subtract 5% from your FTP Test average output number.
 This result will be an accurate estimate of the average output you could hold for 60-minutes (i.e. your FTP).” and for Strava “the easiest way to calculate your FTP is to test your best average power for 20-minutes and then subtract 5%.”

 Although the definition seems the same, Strava produces an on-going estimate even from longer rides.
 Peloton on the other hand updates FTP manually unless you do an FTP test.
 T

 hat means that if you do a 60 minute ride, and wind up well above your previous FTP score Peloton will not automatically update.
 Strava will wind up clipping the output curve of the longer effort and providing that number as the estimate FTP.